This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Body Size and Sound Frequency

-- Larger birds generate lower rumbling calls that travel farther
+- Larger birds generate lower-frequency calls that travel farther through dense environments

-- Body mass directly determines the acoustic signature of bird vocalizations
+- Body mass directly determines acoustic frequency range, creating species-specific sound signatures

 Beak Shape and Vocalization